Discover how to have your previous study recognised as credit towards your current degree.

 Credit transfer is also known as 'advanced standing' or recognition for prior learning (RPL).

-The awarded credits are governed by the Program rules and the rules covering credit, as outlined below.
+The awarded credits are governed by the Program rules, opens in a new window and the rules covering credit, as outlined below.

 It is essential that you submit your application for credit transfer as early as possible.